-- While the machine is running, slowly pour in the beaten eggs and continue mixing until fully incorporated, another 3 minutes.
+- Add Eggs: Add 1 egg and continue mixing until fully incorporated, about 1 minute.
 Scrape the side of the bowl from time to time.
 Add the other egg and mix until light and fluffy.

-- Turn the machine on low and gradually add the flour, milk and oil alternately in 2 addition (flour, milk, flour, oil) mix just incorporated (about 30 seconds).
+- Dry + Wet Ingredients: Gradually add the flour in 3 additions alternating with oil and milk (flour, milk, flour, oil, flour) mix just incorporated (about 30 seconds).
 Take care not to over mix once the flour is added or it can toughen your cake.

-- Spray with oil an 8-inch round pan and line with parchment paper.
+- Transfer in a Pan: Spray with oil an 7-inch/8-inch round pan and line with parchment paper.
 Pour the batter and level the top using a spatula or back of a spoon.